Tweak Windows Explorer To Open In A Folder You Choose

 /e, starts Windows Explorer view with the focus on the specified folder

 c:\ is the C: drive which you want Explorer to focus on when it opens

 If you wanted to start in a specific folder within the C: partition e.g. a folder called ‘Videos’ you would just change the Target box to the following then press OK to save the change:

 Now, when you double click this shortcut, Explorer should open directly in the Videos folder within the C: drive as shown below:

-You can use this same syntax to open Windows Explorer directly in whichever folder you want – just replace the drive/directory with your required folder option.
+You can use this same syntax to open Explorer directly in whichever folder you want – just replace the drive/directory with your required folder option.

 Using The Windows Explorer Shortcut

-Now that you have created the shortcut to open Windows Explorer in your custom folder, you can either leave it on the desktop or copy it to the taskbar for quicker single-click opening.
+Now that you have created the shortcut to open up in your custom folder, you can either leave it on the desktop or copy it to the taskbar for quicker single-click opening.
 You could also repeat the same process to create more customized Explorer shortcuts if you want each one to point to a different folder or drive.

 It may be useful to rename each shortcut (right click, Rename) from ‘Windows Explorer’ to a more meaningful name e.g. in the above examples I might rename the shortcuts to ‘C’ and ‘Videos’.